lextm/blog/_posts/2016/2016-9-11-dockpanel-suite-too-many-themes-and-new-goodies.md

 ---
+description: This post is about DockPanel Suite recent changes and how easy it is now to generate new themes.
+excerpt_separator: <!--more-->
 layout: post
-title: "DockPanel Suite: Too Many Themes and New Goodies"
-description: "This post is about DockPanel Suite recent changes and how easy it is now to generate new themes."
-tags: DockPanel-Suite
 permalink: /dockpanel-suite-too-many-themes-and-new-goodies-fb4fe55d127e
-excerpt_separator: <!--more-->
+tags: dockpanel-suite visual-studio .net
+title: 'DockPanel Suite: Too Many Themes and New Goodies'
 ---
 I blogged a few days ago on DockPanel Suite recent changes, but well excitingly there is much more to share this time.
 <!--more-->